raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## (1) Primefaces is Incompatible with Bootstrap (and other JS libraries)

-Sequence on most Dataverse pages:
+Sequence of events on most Dataverse pages:

 1. Page loads.
 Custom javascript executes to bind bootstrap components.
 2. User action triggers Primefaces AJAX to reload part of the page.